What Kind Of Leader Are You?

 Good CEO’s don’t care about being criticised for repetition.
 To them it’s much more important that people are informed and have bought in.

-- Do any of these Five Responsibilities strike a chord?
+- Do any of these Five Responsibilities strike a chord with you?

-- Is there an area where you have slipped and need to get back on track?
+- Is there an area where you have slipped and where you need to get back on track?

 Leadership is meant to be a selfless and demanding responsibility.
-Especially for the CEO.
 It means taking on the hardest, most uncomfortable job in the organisation.

 It’s not for everyone and neither should it be.